 - Don’t be rude to your ex’s new love in their life.
 Instead, treat them with respect, and if you don’t like him or her, try to find something nice to say about them.
 Of course, expect your ex to do the same for your new partner as well.

 If you are serious about protecting the bonds with your children, our advice is to: Avoid moving too far away, see your children frequently, and treat their other parent with respect.
 If you heed this advice and get your ex to do the same, you’re on track to building a healthy and successful co-parenting relationship.

 Looking for a divorce attorney in Louisville?
-Contact Louis P. Winner today.
+Contact Winner Law Group, LLC today.